Carolina Core FC

 Carolina Core FC is an American professional soccer team based in High Point, North Carolina.
-They were founded in 2022 and have participated in MLS Next Pro as an independent team since the 2024 season.
+They were founded in 2022, competing in MLS Next Pro since the 2024 season as an independent team.
+The team plays at Truist Point Stadium.

 History

 On November 10, 2022, MLS Next Pro announced that a new independent club from North Carolina would join the league in 2024.
 The club was to be led by Eddie Pope as its Chief Sporting Director and owned by Megan Oglesby, Matt Penley, and Mark Penley.
 Their announced home venue, Truist Point, would undergo renovations to increase the seating capacity to 5,000.

 Carolina ended their inaugural season with 12 wins, 12 losses, and four draws with three penalty shootout victories.
 Head coach Roy Lassiter was relieved of his duties following the season.
 He would be replaced by Donovan Ricketts during the offseason.